Rust Error Handling, Demystified

 }

-• The type alias declaration for Result and Error remains the same
+• The type alias declarations for Result and Error remain unchanged.

-• The line mod tooling declares the existence of a module named tooling in the crate.
-It includes the contents of the module from the external file tooling.rs
+• The line mod files; declares the existence and loads a module named files in the binary crate.
+It includes the content of the module found in the external file files.rs.
+A module is a namespace.
+The line brings its content to the local scope (crate root).

-• Alternatively I could write use crate::tooling::my_lib::list_files and call list_files() directly but I prefer to write my_lib::list_files().
-Indeed, 6 months from now, the code will be easier to read and I will not have to remember where list_files() is defined.
+• Alternatively I could write use crate::files::listing::list_files; and call list_files() directly but I prefer to write listing::list_files().
+Indeed, 6 months from now, the code will be auto documented and easier to read.
+I will not have to remember in which module list_files() is defined, instead I will “read” that list_files is defined in the module named listing.

 Side Note

-If you don’t feel 100% confident with files, crates, modules… Before reading what follows, you should read this short dedicated post
+If you don’t feel 100% confident with crates, modules, files… You should read this short dedicated post

-• And now here is the content of tooling/my_lib.rs
+• And now, ladies and gentlemen, here is the content of the file files/listing.rs

 use crate::Result;